 Christianity, sex and relationships

-Christian faith have historically played a major part in how young people choose to live out their sexuality.
-How about those identifying as Christian in our study?
+Christian beliefs have historically played a major part in how young people choose to live out their sexuality.
+But how are Christian beliefs related to sexual behavior nowadays?

-For a long time we have known that about twice the number of adult women, for every adult man, suffer from depression.
-When Young in Norway started, we knew little about why and when these gender differences occurred.
-Young in Norway was one of the first studies to gather information about this.
+It is well established knowledge that adult women suffer about twice as often from depressions than men.
+However, when the Young in Norway Study started, we knew little about why and when these gender differences developed.
+Young in Norway was one of the first studies to provide information about this issue.

 Sports, alcohol and smoking

-During adolescence is when most have their first experiences with intoxication.
-Over time we have gathered substantial data concerning habits of use and its development over time.
-One of the topics we wanted to shed light on was whether participation in sports played a part in the use of substances such as alcohol and tobacco.
+Most people have their experiences with substance use during adolescence.
+One of the topics we wanted examine was whether participation in sports is related to use of substances such as alcohol and tobacco.

 Self-esteem, appearance and friendships

-Adolescence is a part of life that among other things includes figuring out who you are.
+Adolescence is a period in life where we form our identity and explore who we are.
 Many may experience feelings of insecurity and low self-esteem during this time.
-In the Youth in Norway study we have looked at whether adolescents actually do have low self-esteem and whether or not it increases with age.
+In the Youth in Norway Study, we have examined whether adolescents actually have low self-esteem and whether it increases with increasing age.

 Social support during adolescence and early adulthood